For additional information, read the Nomination Form PDF

 Loretta exemplifies the transformation of many Fauquier County farmhouses into prestige estates by owners whose wealth came from sources other than agriculture.
-The house began conventional early 19th-century brick dwelling, built by Frances Edmonds, widow of Col. Elias Edmonds, using $5,000 her husband received for service in the Revolutionary War.
+The house began as a conventional early-19th-century brick dwelling built by Frances Edmonds, widow of Col. Elias Edmonds, using $5,000 her husband received for service in the Revolutionary War.
 John Gains, a Warrenton banker, purchased Loretta in 1907 and within a year he and his wife Cornelia transformed the house into a sophisticated Colonial Revival mansion.
-Gains sold Loretta in 1911 to W. W. Finlay, president of the Southern Railway Company, who added the Ionic portico.
+Gains sold Loretta in 1911 to W. W. Finley, president of the Southern Railway Company, who added the Ionic portico.
 Frederick Haserick bought the property in 1924.
-His widow left it to her son who continues to live here.
+His widow left Loretta to her son who continues to live here.
 The house, comfortably situated in a pastoral setting at the end of a tree-lined drive, has remained little changed since Finley’s death in 1924.

 Abbreviations: